bharathkumarvenukanti/Guru99_Manual_Testing_Banking_Project/README.md

 This is done for all modules and for both the Manager and Customer roles.
 In addition to that, verification of Webservice Software Interfaces for (Mini Statement, Balance Enquiry) modules is done as part of System Verification.
 System testing is only performed in versions v3 & v4.
+## Conclusion
+Guru99's banking testing project offered a compact yet impactful intro to web testing practices.
+It deepened my understanding of test methodologies and their real-world application, setting the stage for future exploration in this dynamic field.
+I'm eager to expand my knowledge and apply it to increasingly complex challenges.